LIMINAL lim·i·nal adjective 1. between two different places, states, etc. 2. occupying a position at, or on both sides of, a boundary or threshold.

 Most days, I walk in the country.
 Usually a short ramble through the woods and fields behind my home; sometimes longer day-hikes or camping trips.
-I try to pay attention: fostering a way of looking, feeling and responding to nature with heightened perception.
-Then later, without thinking too much, I channel this into my sketchbook, combining recollection with imagination.
-I’m still unsure what lies behind the symbolism that arises from this process - perhaps that doesn't matter.
-I hope what emerges is a kind of personal mythology that strengthens my connection to the non-human world and begins to give me access to what Wordsworth calls, ‘the visionary gleam’.
+I try to pay attention: fostering a way of responding to nature with heightened awareness and wonder.
+Later, without thinking too much, I channel this into my sketchbook, combining recollection with imagination.
+In a kind of archaeology of the psyche this process digs up fragments of symbolism which, when pieced together, start to reveal a personal mythology that strengthens my connection to the non-human world.

 As humans, we exist in a state of duality: we are a part of the natural world but we have also set ourselves apart from it.
 We often feel the need to ‘get back to nature’, yet we see ourselves as somehow exceptional.
 I’m interested in the space between those two states; the liminal area where the conscious self begins to fray into a more primal essence of being: a place where we might begin to bridge the gulf between the human and non-human worlds.